justintaft/Emacs-langtool/README.md

 `langtool-check to check` to check for and highlight errors.
 `langtool-correct-buffer`  to fix discovered errors.

 Grammar checks are quick by using a long-running LanguageTool HTTPServer in the background.

-Credits: Based off implementation https://github.com/mhayashi1120/Emacs-langtool .
+Credits: Largely based off implementation https://github.com/mhayashi1120/Emacs-langtool .

 ## Installation - Mac